Knobber0/ps4-linux-tutorial/docs/postinstall.md

 ```
 And setting a new password.

-## Download more RAM?!
-No, seriously, we can do such a thing.
-To do that, we must use Swap and ZRAM.

 ::: details Enabling Swap
 > [!CAUTION]
 > It's **ABSOLUTELY NOT** recommended to use the internal HDD as swap **ONLY** use this if your internal HDD has been replaced with a faster SSD.
 Disable it and move on otherwise.